dulekang1025/Leetcode-Practice/README.md

-# Leetcode_Power
+# Leetcode practice
-# Record of my daily prectice of Leetcode🎆
+Record of my daily prectice of Leetcode🎆